suddi/3DSlantRelief/README.md

 A vision experiment engine in Python and OpenGL 3.3 to measure slant perception on surfaces with varying relief.

-Participants would evaluate relief on slanted surfaces with relief rendered from texture and directional lighting.
+Participants would evaluate relief on slanted surfaces with relief rendered from texture and directional lighting, and relay their data using an inclinometer.

 ## Installation